csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

    * How do tasks get assigned to team members?
    * How do you determine the status of work from inception to completion?

 We'll be using a shared google sheet as a task board.
-Each task would have a status field, and the field value can be open, in progress, resolved, or blocked.
-Before we start working on the project, we would have at least 2 meetings on how to divide up the work, and based on the meeting outcome, each task would be assigned to a team member with a status of open.
-When he/she starts working on the task, the status of the task would be changed to in progress.
-If he/she successfully finished the task, the task status would be updated to resolved.
-If some blockers showed up, he/she can change the status to blocked and the team can discuss it during the next team meeting.
+Each task would have a status field, and the field value can be Open, In Progress, Resolved, or Blocked.
+Before we start working on the project, we would have at least 2 meetings on how to divide up the work, and based on the meeting outcome, each task would be assigned to a team member with a status of Open.
+When he/she starts working on the task, the status of the task would be changed to In Progress.
+If he/she successfully finished the task, the task status would be updated to Resolved.
+If some blockers showed up, he/she can change the status to Blocked and the team can discuss it during the next team meeting.

-Each task would also has a priority assigned to it, starting from p1 to p3.
-For a minor bug such as font adjustment, we would priotize it as P3.
+Each task would also have a priority assigned to it, starting from p1 to p3.
+For a minor bug such as font adjustment, we would prioritize it as P3.
 For regular tasks, such as implementing the sign-up page, or a bug which leads to failure in sending messages, we will prioritize it as P2.
-For really serious bugs, such as the server is down, it woule be priotized to P1, and any free group member must be looking at it asap.
+For really serious bugs, such as the server is down, it would be prioritized to P1, and any free group member must be looking at it asap.

 #### Q9: What are the rules regarding how your team works?